 London adds that for this reason, low omega-3 levels can negatively affect brain function and lead to cognitive and emotional disorders as time goes on.
 This deficiency can also cause other symptoms including skin dryness, joint pain, and thinning hair.
 The National Institutes of Health advises that women 51 and older should aim to consume at least 1.1 grams of omega-3s each day to avoid a deficiency.

 Luckily, getting the right amount of omega-3s is easy to do because it’s packed in so many everyday foods!
 Seafoods such as salmon, cod, and tuna are excellent weeknight dinner options either baked in the oven or sautéed on the stove.
 You can also get your dose of these fatty acids through flax, pumpkin, and chia seeds, which are delicious for sprinkling over cereal or yogurt.
 Nuts like pistachios, almonds, and walnuts are also omega-3 powerhouses that can help prevent dementia.
 Plus, grapeseed oil is full of these fatty acids and is a healthier swap to vegetable oil for cooking.
+Most deliciously, grass-fed butter has high levels of omega-3s.

 If you’d rather get omega-3s through a supplement, look for ones like fish oil and krill oil.
 Make sure you speak with your doctor before supplementing for advice on taking the right amount of capsules each day.